Last Updated on August 23, 2022 by Mark Ferguson

 My wife and I just got back from Turks and Caicos, which is an incredibly beautiful island in the Caribbean.
 While there, we were tempted to buy a vacation rental.
 It seems like every time we go on vacation we think about buying a vacation house, but this time we gave it more thought.
 Turks and Caicos was the favorite place we have ever been too and the prices were relatively affordable.

 We thought about buying a vacation house because we loved the island and plan to go back again and again.
 At first, buying a vacation rental appears to be a wise decision if you visit the same destination enough.
 The plan would be to buy a house or condo on the beach, stay there a few times a year and rent out the place when we are not staying there.
-But when you look at the investing side of a vacation rental, we were reminded why it is not always a wise financial decision.
+But when you look at the pros and cons of vacation homes from an investing perspective, we were reminded why it is not always a wise financial decision.
 The expenses are extraordinarily high on vacation rentals and are you really saving money when you stay there on vacation?

 Why was Turks and Caicos so amazing?